innoq/tutorial-clj-webapp/tutorial/chapters/02_instructions.md

 Create a function `add-todo!` which adds an item to the list and then returns the new item.

 Create a function `remove-todo!` which takes an item id and removes the correct item from the list.

+Create a function `all-todos` which returns a collection containing all of the todo elements.

+Create a function `todo-by-id` which retrieves a specific todo by its id.

 Hint: use the [Clojure Cheatsheet](https://clojure.org/api/cheatsheet) to see what functions can be used for dealing with maps, vectors, and keywords!